joeplustenhouwer/myweb/content/post/Conf21/index.md

 authors = []

 tags = []
 summary = "After having to cancel the behavioral macroeconomics workshop we have now prepared a very interesting program for our Third Behavioral Macroeconomics Workshop as an online event with plenary invited sessions only.
-The workshop will take place on July 7th and 8th and hte program can be found here <a href="https://www.uni-bamberg.de/vwl-awifo/behavioral-macro-workshop/">here</a>."
+The workshop will take place on July 7th and 8th and the program can be found here ."

 # Projects (optional).
 #   Associate this post with one or more of your projects.